theodo-group/bifrost/CONTRIBUTING.md

 # Contributing

-> Found a bug in Forge?
+> Found a bug in Bifrost?
 > Have an idea for a new feature?
 > Great!
 >